meguna/mff/README.md

 * responsive styling for mobile screens
 * graphics / illustrations
 * deploy to web
 * set up demo page
+* set up demo page

+#### Demo Page Implemenation Plan
+* set up user "guest" (password: "guest") in auth0
+* on "Try Demo" button click, send user/pass combination to auth0 servers automatically and log in as guest (no user interaction required).
+* at the same time, generate random username (guest-XXXX) with hashids and store it in redux store.
+Send a request to API endpoint `/setupguest` that populates recipe tables with that username as owner.
+* modify the authorization redux actions so that for guest login, the username will be identically generated with hashids (?) or passed to the function in some way.
+Make sure that any user interaction with the database will only change that specific temporary username's rows.
+* show warning ribbon at top of window: "This is a demo.
+Your changes will not be saved."
+* When the session ends, log out user and delete rows from table.

 #### Additional Goals